 Below you will find the answers to some of our most frequently asked questions.

-If you don’t see the answer to a query you have, please don’t hesitate to Get in Touch.
+If you don’t see the answer to a query you have, please don’t hesitate to contact us.

 A Paralegal is trained and educated to carry out legal tasks and provide legal assistance except for ‘reserved activities.’
 These activities are duties that can only be carried out by solicitors and barristers.
 Duties such as the automatic right to represent you in court, Conveyancing, signing a Grant of Probate or conducting litigation are assigned to a Solicitor or Barrister.